-When it comes to being jailed in Las Vegas, Nevada, there can be some issues that any inmate at the Detention center may run into.
+When it comes to being jailed in Las Vegas, Nevada, there can be some issues that an inmate at the Detention center may run into.

 It is always helpful to have a bit of background information about any detention center but especially those in which someone you know may be incarcerated.
-The Las Vegas, Nevada Detention Center is one of the largest in the country and as such they process massive numbers of inmates every day.
-The City of Las Vegas Detention Center has more inmates than most of your typical prisons.
+Las Vegas, Nevada Detention Center is one of the largest in the country and as such, they process massive numbers of inmates every day.
+The City of Las Vegas Detention Center has more inmates than most of your typical jails.

 What is the Las Vegas Detention Center?